Marchandladislas/Marchandladislas/README.md

 ## Hi there, my name is __Ladislas__ ! :gift: ##

 I live in **France** and just finished my digital school :mortar_board:.
-I really enjoy learning languages and frameworks like (symfony, Laravel and backend in general) but i also work with flutter, nodejs & docker.

-Conception, API & algorithm is my favorite stuff actually !

-Skills: DOCKER / LARAVEL / SYMFONY / PHP / NODEJS / CSS (+ bootstrap & tailwind) / NEXTJS / VUEJS
+I'm passionate about languages and frameworks, with a focus on Symfony, Laravel, and backend development.
+Additionally, I love working with Flutter, Node.js, and Docker.

+- Conception, API, and algorithms are my favorite areas of expertise.

+### 🚀 Skills

+- Docker
+- Laravel
+- Symfony
+- PHP
+- Node.js
+- CSS (including Bootstrap & Tailwind)
+- Next.js
+- Vue.js

+- ### 🌱 Current Projects

-- 🌱 I’m currently working on a community project for 'rolistes'.
+- Currently working on a community project for 'rolistes' & 'Ludistes'.

+### 👯 Fun Facts

-- 👯 I LOVE roleplay gaming like DnD 🐉 or Chtullu ( ;,;)
+- I LOVE roleplay gaming like DnD 🐉 ( ;,;)
-- 😄 FUN FACT : Web Friend called me: Poivre
+- Web friends call me "Poivre" (Pepper in French) 😄

-## Passions & hobbies ##
+### 🌈 Passions & Hobbies

-* Psychology :brain:
+- Psychology 🧠
-* Web developpement :keyboard:
-* Sport :goal_net:
+- Web development ⌨️
+- Sports 🥅
-* Video games	:joystick:
+- Video games 🎮
-* being a father of two lovely childs :girl: :girl:
+- Being a father of two lovely ~~storm~~ children 👧 👧
-* Anime & Manga :open_book:
+- Anime & Manga 📖

- ## What i'm doing ##

-My work with culture sports is done,i've spend some time on dev projects with friends.
-In the meantime, I continue to train and learn.
-I'm also looking for a new challenge !
+- ### 🚀 What I'm Up To

+- Collaborated on development projects with friends and start open source developpement.
+- Constantly training and learning.
+- Actively seeking a new challenge!

+Feel free to connect and let's create something amazing together!

 ## Places to contact me